RocketHTML/holberton-system_engineering-devops/0x11-what_happens_when_your_type_holbertonschool_com_in_your_browser_and_press_enter/README.md

 In the commercial world, that target ip address is usually a proxy server which will deliver the request to a backend server.

-The backend server will process it and respond to the proxy, which which will respond to your computer, which will pieces it together and presents it to you!
+The backend server will process it and respond to the proxy, which which will respond to your computer, which will pieces it together and presents it to you.
 All in the blink of an eye.

 ## References